edrulrd/CoM/README.md

     ./configure

-The configure program defines the locations in the filesystem where the directory which will store the change logs will reside, along with where configuration files are to be placed.
+The configure program allows the user to define the location of the directory that will store the change logs, along with where configuration files are to be placed.
 Depending on if you are running as the superuser or not, different locations will be recommended.
 It is not necessary that the configuration program be run as root if all the files will strictly be under the domain of the executing user (for example if the system it is being set up for is only used by the one user).
 On the other hand, if more than one systems administrator could potentially make changes to a system, then CoM should be configured as *root*.
-Note that after it is setup, executing CoM as root is not necessary, as write access to the change repository is provided using group access.
+Note that after it is set up, executing CoM as root is not necessary, as write access to the change repository is provided using group access.
 The permissions on this folder are defined to cause group ownership to be propagated to each file, thus allowing any member of the group to review and edit files therein.
 Given the possible sensitivity of information in these change logs, members in the group should be restricted to persons responsible for making system administration changes to the system.
 Oftentimes, using "wheel" or "sudo" (depending on your distro), can be suitable groups to select when installing.

 After ./configure is run, a Makefile is created.
 If the make command is installed on the system, (installing make is highly recommended), you can issue the

     make -n install

-command to display what the Makefile will do when the command is issued without the -n option.
-As usual for open source software, IT IS YOUR RESPONSIBILITY TO ENSURE THAT NOTHING UNTOWARD OCCURS WHEN THE MAKE COMMAND IS RUN.
+command to display what the Makefile will do when the command is issued again without the -n option.
+As typical for open source software, IT IS YOUR RESPONSIBILITY TO ENSURE THAT NOTHING UNTOWARD OCCURS WHEN THE MAKE COMMAND IS RUN.

 After the `make install` command has run, **CoM** is ready to use.